Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Introduction

+To showcase the usefulness of the proposed framework, we focus on predicting a set of pharmacokinetic properties of organic small molecules.
+Specifically, the out-of-distribution (OOD) small molecules differ in term of chemical scaffolds (core components).

-Below we list our contributions: \begin{enumerate} \item We propose a novel method to learn the causal structure between latent representations of a pre-trained generative model and attributes accompanying the dataset allowing for confounding between attributes. \item We use the structure of the learnt model to do feature selection for predicting antimicrobial activities in out of distribution samples in a limited data setting. \item Finally, we show that, the causal structure learned by our method, helps to achieve better generalization and is robust to distribution shifts. \end{enumerate}
+Below, we list our contributions: \begin{enumerate} \item We propose a novel method to learn the underlying graph structure between latent representations of a pre-trained generative model and attributes accompanying the dataset allowing for confounding between attributes. \item We use the structure of the learnt model to do feature selection for predicting properties of out-of-distribution samples in a limited data setting. \item We show that the graphical model learned by our method helps to achieve better generalization and is robust to distribution shifts. \item The proposed method offers a means to derive an optimal representation from a pre-trained generative model, which enables sample-efficient domain adaptation, while providing (partial) interpretability. \end{enumerate}